bigdataprocessor/bigdataprocessor2/README.md

 Motivation: For camera-based microscopy systems the effective pixel size often cannot be freely chosen during acquisition.
 Thus, the user may be forced to over-sample, leading to large data volumes with noise since the information is spread across many pixels and therefore resulting in (vastly) increased image processing times.
 Thus, binning the data post-acquisition is can be very useful as it both reduces data size and noise, often without compromising scientific accuracy.
 Motivation: For camera-based microscopy systems the effective pixel size often cannot be freely chosen during acquisition.
 Thus, the user may be forced to over-sample, leading to large data volumes and potentially with noise since the information is spread across many pixels and therefore resulting in (vastly) increased image processing times.
 Thus, binning the data post-acquisition can be very useful as it both reduces data size (and noise), often without compromising scientific accuracy.
-The BigDataProcessor2 makes it possible to develop different binnings interactively, thereby providing an efficient means to attain a binning at which the corresponding scientific question can be efficiently addressed. see also [video example binning](# Binning:)
+The BigDataProcessor2 makes it possible to develop different binnings interactively, thereby providing an efficient means to attain a binning at which the corresponding scientific question can be efficiently addressed.
+See also [video example binning](#### Binning:)

 ***Process > Convert to 8-bit…***
 Convert the data set from 16 to 8-bit depth.
 Motivation: Cameras typically produce image data at 12, 14, or 16 bit-depths.
 For many image analysis tasks, 8-bit depth is sufficient affording the user to reduce data size by a factor of 2.
 However, converting 16-bit to 8-bit data is not trivial as it entails deciding on a specific mapping from the higher to the lower bit-depth, which will lose information.
 Choosing a mapping of 65535 to 255 and 0 to 0 can lead to a low dynamic range in the 8-bit range especially when the input contains only a subset of the full 16-bit range.
 Also mapping max(image) to 255 and min(image) to 0 can be sub-optimal if there are spurious pixels with very high values, again leading to a low dynamic range for the relevant grey values in the 8-bit converted data.
 We thus provide the possibility to freely specify a mapping while browsing the data set to inspect at each position current result of the conversion.
+See also [video example convert to 8-bit](#### Bit-depth conversion:)

 ***Process > Align Channels…***
 Shift one channel in relation to the other to compensate pixel offsets e.g. due to chromatic shifts.